CoachGodzup/fake-registry/readme.md

-# Mock Server Prospect
+# Fake Registry

-This server generates random registry with italian names, for GDPR prospect purpouse
+This server generates random registry with italian names, with GDPR Prospect purpouse in mind.

 # Features